 MacUpdater can automatically track the latest updates of all applications installed on your Mac.
 Launch MacUpdater to see at a glance which of your apps are out-of-date.
-And with a simple click you can update any outdated app.
-Don't waste any more time manually searching for updates, downloading, installing and cleaning up.
+And with a simple click, you can update any outdated app.
+Don't waste any more time manually searching for updates, downloading, installing, and cleaning up.
 Let MacUpdater take care of it all for you!

 MacUpdater is licensed under a proprietary license and is a free download.
 You can scan for updates for free, and update 10 apps for free.
-However, to update more than 10 apps, you need to pay 9.99$/€ to unlock the full version.
+However, to update more than 10 apps, you need to purchase a license to unlock the full version.

-The product website is located here: https://www.corecode.io/macupdater/
+The product homepage is located here: https://www.corecode.io/macupdater/

 Technical support is available only from within MacUpdater, click the "Documentation" tab in the main window and press "Contact support…".

 0.)
 Download MacUpdater from its homepage and once it has finished downloading start it from Launchpad or your Applications folder.